Homöopathiepraxis

 That I have not lost myself completely, I owe to homeopathy!
 I came to it at the age of 25 after a traffic accident, and was at first simply amazed to see how quickly I was physically better again.
 But what fascinated me even more was the fact that at the same time I also began to feel better psychologically – and I found both sleep and my laughter again.

-And that is exactly why I would like to encourage, from personal experience, to take an alternative-medical holistic look at one's own history as another pillar on the path to recovery, in addition to medicine and psychiatry.
-I am convinced that when it comes to psychological issues, it is fundamental to understand and learn to appreciate the connections of one's own history, because: no one is born mentally ill.
+Based on both my personal and professional experience, I would like to encourage people to consider a holistic approach in addition to medical and psychiatric help — as additional support on the path to mental healing.
+I am convinced that when it comes to mental health issues, it is essential to understand and learn to appreciate the connections in one's own history, because no one is born mentally ill.